cloudfoundry/app-autoscaler-cli-plugin/README.md

 ###  `cf autoscaling-history`

 Retrieve the scaling event history of an application.
-You can specify the start/end time or the number of the returned query result,  and the display order(ascending or descending).
+You can specify the start/end time of the returned query result,  and the display order(ascending or descending).
 The scaling event history will be shown in a table.
 ```
-cf autoscaling-history APP_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
+cf autoscaling-history APP_NAME [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
 ```

 #### ALIAS: ash